-d.
-Individual, Couple, and Family Development minimum of one course.
-Courses in this area shall provide academic instruction in individual, couple, and family development across the lifespan.
+- d.
+Individual, Couple, and Family Development-minimum of one course.
+Courses in this area shall provide academic instruction in individual, couple, and family development across the lifespan. - e.

-e.
 Professional Identity and Ethics-minimum of one course.
 Courses in this area shall provide academic instruction in the development of professional identity, ethical and legal issues, scope of practice, professional membership, certification, and licensure.
-Coursework shall focus on ethical and legal issues related to the practice of marriage and family therapy, including but not limited to the Code confidentiality, AAMFT of Ethics, legal responsibilities and liabilities of clinical practice and research, family law, record keeping, reimbursement, the business aspects of practice, and familiarity with regional and federal laws as they relate to the practice of individual, couple and family therapy.
-Generic courses in ethics do not meet this standard.
+Coursework shall focus on ethical and legal issues related to the practice of marriage and family therapy, including but not limited to the of Ethics, confidentiality, Code responsibilities and liabilities of clinical practice and research, family law, record keeping, reimbursement, the business aspects of practice, and familiarity with regional and federal laws as they relate to the practice of individual, couple and family therapy.
+Generic courses in ethics do not meet this standard. - f.

-f.
 Research-minimum of one course.
 Courses in this area shall provide academic instruction in the understanding and performance of research.
-Coursework shall focus on content such as research methodology, data analysis, research evaluation, and quantitative and qualitative research. g.
+Coursework shall focus on content such as research methodology, data analysis, research evaluation, and quantitative and qualitative research. - g.
 Additional Learning-minimum of one course.
-Courses in this area will augment students' specialized interest and background in individual, couple, and family therapy and may be chosen from coursework offered in a variety of disciplines.

-2. Academic Supervision.
-As part of their degree program, an applicant must have completed the minimum number of direct clinical contact hours and supervision hours as set forth by COAMFTE.
+Courses in this area will augment students' specialized interest and background in individual, couple, and family therapy and may be chosen from coursework offered in a variety of disciplines. - 2.
+Academic Supervision.
+As part of their degree program, an applicant must have completed 500 supervised face-to face direct client contact hours with individuals, couples, families, and/or groups from a systemic/relational perspective with 100 hours of face-to-face supervision.
+At least 250 of these hours must be with couples or families present in the therapy room.
 If a student is simultaneously being supervised and having direct client contact, the time may be counted as both supervision time and direct client contact time.